Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **COLLIDE** - __Verb__ x COLLIDE y means y acts as STOP to x.

 **SACCADE / DIZZY / FLINCH** - __Property__ SACCADE Randomly faces a direction before any movement for the turn.
 DIZZY picks any direction except the one previously faced.
-FLINCH picks any direction that doesn't face the unit towards a solid.
+FLINCH picks any direction that doesn't face the unit towards a solid or another unit sharing its name.
 Uses deterministic RNG like MAYBE.

 **DESTROY** - __Property__ Objects that are DESTROY are destroyed immediately.